heye0507/callback_demo/README.md

 ## A short Intro

-This is a demo code is made for Prof.CHEN Yingcong's research group students.
+This is a demo code made for Prof.CHEN Yingcong's research group students.
 It serves as a training callback template for students to collaborate.
-For demo video recordings, please see Notion page for details.
+For demo video recording, please see Notion page for details.

 Part of the code is taken from Fastai 2019 part 2 course, where I was invited as an international fellow.